 I decided it was time I got some education, so I called my friend Julie Perry.
 Julie is an avid outdoorswoman, counselor, and former wilderness therapist.
 As part of her wilderness therapy job she went on recon missions checking topo maps for accuracy, because as I learned, they are not as accurate as I imagined!

 Julie came over to my home one evening and laid down a map from the Alpine Lakes Region here in Washington.
 She asked me to look over the map and tell her what I noticed.
 I could see blue lines that were creeks, I could see the contour lines that I knew indicated elevation gain or loss, there were roads and lakes, and trails.
 I could tell where there were peaks.
-But it still felt totally unfamiliar, like exploring a species I know nothing about for a Kamana journal.
+But it still felt totally unfamiliar, like exploring a species I know nothing about.

 She described some important things to consider when reading a map.
 I share them with you and urge you to put them to use as soon as possible!
 (Note: it will be useful if you have a topo map to look at.
 Go ahead and grab one.
 We’ll be here when you get back.)